WilsonLiu0104-cell/SEC_filling_risk_extractor/sec-filing-risk-extractor/README.md

+The sample evaluation with F1=1 may not stand in other cases since the test set is small indeed.
 The full per-case breakdown including verdict-type counts and side-by-side text is in [`eval/results.md`](eval/results.md).

 ### Where the project breaks down